pgolm/ansible-role-monit/README.md

   * `target`: Target of monitorization.
 Should be a pidfile, processname, an address or undefined, depending on the `type` of service.
   * `start`: Command that starts the service.
 Optional.
   * `stop`: Command that stop the service.
 Optional.
+  * `mode`: Monitoring mode, default is `active`.
+If `passive` is set no actio nwill be taken in case of fail, only alerts.
+Optional.
   * `user`: Linux username of the user starting the program.
 Optional.
   * `group`: Linux group of the user starting the program.
 Optional.
   * `rules`: List of rules to be included in this service.
 Optional.